NTBBloodbath/lcfetch/man/lcfetch.1.md

     - circles

 **ascii_distro**
-: ASCII distro logo to be printed.
+: ASCII distro logo to be printed (does nothing at the moment).

 **display_logo**
 : If the ASCII distro logo should be printed.